mrlesmithjr/ansible-phpipam/README.md

 phpipam_patch_email: false  #defines if current email test functionality should be patched
 phpipam_pre_load_db: true
 phpipam_prettify_links: true  #defines if Apache2 should be configured in order to enable prettify links
-phpipam_primary: false  #define if using a clustered mariadb mysql and define a single node as primary in host_vars/host
+phpipam_primary: 'node0'  #define if using a clustered mariadb mysql and define a single node as primary
 phpipam_root: '{{ web_root }}/phpipam'  #defines the root folder of where phpipam is to be installed
+phpipam_timezone: 'America/New_York'
 phpipam_upgrade: false  #defines if phpipam is to be upgraded
 phpipam_url: 'ipam.{{ pri_domain_name }}'  #defines the phpipam url to configure apache2 for if configured for url rewrite
 phpipam_version: 1.2.1